JakeGillatt/CICD-with-Jenkins/README.md

 Finished: SUCCESS
 ```
 #
+# Creating a Webhook

+1. On your github repo, go to Settings and select Webhooks
+- Select Add webhook
+- Enter `http://35.178.11.196:8080/github-webhook/` into the payload URL
+- Select Application/Json
+- Add the Webhook
+2. To use on Jenkins, select the 'GitHub hook trigger for GITScm polling' option under 'Source code management' within the job config

+#
 # Merging the Github Dev branch with the Main branch with Jenkins

+1. Create new job called jake-merge, we can select our old job template
+2. create dev branch on local host and make change to readme
+3. we do this by `git branch dev` then `git checkout dev`
+4. push to github which should trigger job
+5. if test passed, merge code to main branch
+6. we now switch to our target branch which is `main` by `git checkout main`
+7. We then `git merge dev` which should merge our dev branch into the main branch
+8. `git add .` then `git commit -m "xxxx"` then `git push origin main` and it should push the new merged branch, and we can test this by checking Jenkins, and it should show a new build being deployed.
+9. Like before, it should show the updated code/readme on your GitHub

 # Automating CI pipeline